 I'm disappointed that Plan B won't be available over the counter to girls under 17.
 Birth control failures happen.
 Often.
 I know children who were conceived while their intelligent, responsible, adult mothers were using almost every type of birth control available to women, including tubal ligation.

 It seems very head-in-the-sand-ish to deny sexually active teens access to this low risk, highly effective backup method to prevent unintended pregnancy.
-Especially since time is of the essence - the sooner you take it after unprotected/not-adequately-protected sex, the more effective it is.
+Especially since time is of the essence - the sooner you take it after unprotected/not-adequately-protected/failed birth control sex, the more effective it is.
 Every hour counts.
 And after 72 hours, it probably won't do any good.
-I know this from experience.
-I have taken it myself.

 So although our government has decided not to empower the other young women in our communities to prevent a pregnancy that may result from a birth control failure, there's still something we can do to protect our own daughters: keep Plan B in our medicine cabinets, and let our girls know where it is and how to use it.